 How will I know that the school will support my child?

-We aim always to work collaboratively with students and their families — any provision will be in discussion with students and their families; new interventions identified by school as being of use will be done through invitation and therefore families will know of any and all support being offered.
-Where additional support is requested by families, we will keep you up to date about the progress of that support in the identification, planning, delivery and reviewing of the support.
-In cases where support is no longer needed, then that decision will be made with the student and their families.
+We aim to work collaboratively with students and their families — any provision will be in discussion with students and their families; new interventions identified by school as being of use will be done through invitation and therefore families will know of any and all support being offered.

 How will the curriculum be matched to meet my child's needs?

-As a comprehensive, mainstream school, it is our intention to provide all students with outstanding classroom practice in the first instance.
-If a student's additional needs cannot be met within the mainstream classroom, we will assess those needs in close collaboration with the subject teacher and liaise with the student and their families to assess the need, plan provision and review the impact of any changes made to meet needs.
+As a comprehensive, mainstream school, it is our intention to provide all students with outstanding classroom practice in the first instance through high quality teaching.
+If a student's additional needs cannot be met within the mainstream classroom, we will assess those needs in close collaboration with the subject teacher.

 There are many different provisions and interventions the school and linked outside agencies can offer.
-Decisions about how to provide for a student's additional needs are made on an individual basis and in collaboration with students and their families.
+Decisions about how to provide for a student's additional needs are made on an individual basis.

 How will I know how my child is doing?

 All students at Lady Manners School have regular tracking and report data collected and shared with students and their families.
 At each tracking point, the Pastoral, Curriculum and Learning Support Leaders look at the data to see how students with additional needs are doing.
-This allows school to identify particular strengths and any areas for development in a student's progress, and measures will be taken accordingly in consultation with the students and their families.
+This allows school to identify particular strengths and any areas for development in a student's progress.
+Measures are then taken accordingly.

 How will you help me support my child's learning?

-Families of students with additional needs will want to support their child's learning in and out of the school environment.
-As a school, we are looking at providing more information for families about the learning in various curriculum areas.
+Families of students with additional needs will want to support their child's learning in and beyond the school environment.
+As a school, we are looking to provide more information for families about learning in various curriculum areas.
 Students themselves are making more use of the school's Virtual Learning Environment, Myvle, and this may provide opportunities for you and your child to revisit work set in lessons.
 In review meetings for students with additional needs, we will look at a range of services and strategies that can be used at home to support learning.
 The Derbyshire Local Offer is also a useful tool for finding out what support can be provided to support learning.

 What support will there be to support my child's overall well-being?